 - Marinate the cubed beef in port, salt & peppercorns for an hour.
 Drain.
 Set aside used marinade.

-- Brown meat in a saucepan with hot extra virgin olive oil on medium-high heat.
-Set aside browned meat.
+- Brown the meat in a saucepan with hot extra virgin olive oil on medium-high heat then set them aside when they are cooked.

-- Saute' garlic in remaining oil in the saucepan.
-When it turns golden, add onion.
+- Sautè the garlic in the remaining oil in the saucepan.
+When it turns golden, add the onion.
 Cook for about 5 minutes.

 - Pour the port marinade to deglaze the pan.
 Cook on high heat until liquid is reduced.